COMBINE-lab/salmon/doc/source/salmon.rst

 Salmon exposes a number of useful optional command-line parameters to the user.
 The particularly important ones are explained here, but you can always run ``salmon quant -h`` to see them all.

-"""""""""""""""""""""""""""""""
-``--validateMappings``
-"""""""""""""""""""""""""""""""

-Enables selective alignment of the sequencing reads when mapping them to the transcriptome.
-This can improve both the sensitivity and specificity of mapping and, as a result, can improve quantification accuracy.
-When used in conjunction with the ``-z`` / ``--writeMappings`` flag, the alignment records in the resulting SAM file will also be augmented with their alignment scores.

-If you pass the ``--validateMappings`` flag to salmon, in addition to using a more sensitive and accurate mapping algorithm, it will run an extension alignment dynamic program on the potential mappings it produces.
-The alignment procedure used to validate these mappings makes use of the highly-efficient and SIMD-parallelized ksw2 [#ksw2]_ library.
-Moreover, salmon makes use of an intelligent alignment cache to avoid re-computing alignment scores against redundant transcript sequences (e.g. when a read maps to the same exon in multiple different transcripts).
-The exact parameters used for scoring alignments, and the cutoff used for which mappings should be reported at all, are controllable by parameters described below.

 """"""""""""""""""""""""
 ``--mimicBT2``